Leeds Beckett University

 Leeds Beckett University (LBU), formerly known as Leeds Metropolitan University (LMU) and before that as Leeds Polytechnic, is a public university in Leeds, West Yorkshire, England.
 It has campuses in the city centre and Headingley.
 The university's origins can be traced to 1824, with the foundation of the Leeds Mechanics Institute.
 Leeds Polytechnic was formed in 1970, and was part of the Leeds Local Education Authority until it became an independent Higher Education Corporation on 1 April 1989.
 In 1992, the institution gained university status.
 The current name was adopted in September 2014.

-The annual income of the institution for 2016–17 was £221.4 million of which £3.4 million was from grants and contracts, with an expenditure of £217.1 million.

 History

 The university traces its roots to 1824 when the Leeds Mechanics Institute was founded.
 The institute later became the Leeds Institute of Science, Art and Literature and in 1927 was renamed Leeds College of Technology.
 In 1970, the college merged with Leeds College of Commerce (founded 1845), part of Leeds College of Art (f.
 1846) and Yorkshire College of Education and Home Economics (f.
 1874), forming Leeds Polytechnic.
 In 1976, James Graham College and the City of Leeds College of Education (f.
 1907 as part of City of Leeds Training College) joined Leeds Polytechnic.
 In 1987, the Polytechnic became one of the founding members of the Northern Consortium.